RosaleeKnight/study-notes/information-technology-terminology.md

 **Wired Equivalent Privacy (WEP):** The original standard of wireless encryption that provides 64 and 128 bit encryption of data and operates only in preshared key (PSK) mode.

-**Wireless Access point (WAP):** A central hub that looks nearly identical to wireless routers and provides central connectivity like a wireless router, but doesn’t have nearly as many features.
+**Wireless Access Point (WAP):** A central hub that looks nearly identical to wireless routers and provides central connectivity like a wireless router, but doesn’t have nearly as many features.

 **Wireless Internet Service Provider (WISP):** A WISP is an ISP that grants access using a wireless technology specifically a fixed point to point, relatively short distance broadband Internet.

+# X

+**x64:** The term used to describe today’s 64-bit processor instruction set, originally created by AMD.

+**x86:** The term used to describe the Intel 32-bit processor instruction set.

+# Y

+**Yellowdog Updater Modified (YUM):**  A package management tool that was developed on the Red Hat Linux operating system, it provides functionality similar to that of APT.

+# Z

+**Zero Insertion Force (ZIF):** A CPU socket into which the processor can be inserted with little to no force.

+**Zero Day:** An exploit or attack of which the developer has had no prior knowledge, therefore no patch exists.

+**Zombie:** A host that has malware installed and is controlled by a command and  control server in a botnet.

+**Zone File:** The configuration file on a DNS server that contains the records of the computers that the server is responsible for resolving the names of (to IP addresses).

+**Z-Wave:** A short range wireless mesh technology designed to support Internet of Things (IoT) devices.